mfrost503/Dossier/README.md

 bower.json file, otherwise it will just install the dependency.
 You can search for packages using ```bower search <packagae>``` and that will indicate which packages can be installed for the term you searched.

+More information about Bower can be found at http://bower.io